FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 #### Multi-Host Docker Discovery

-If you have multiple machines running Docker and want Traefik to route to all of them you have a few choices.
+If you have multiple machines running Docker and want Traefik to route to all of them, you have a few choices.

-##### Dynamic files and Docker Discovery {#multi-host-files}
+##### Dynamic files and Docker Discovery {#multi-host-files}are

-Use [**Dynamic files**](#nginx-equivalent) if it's only one or two, unchanging services.
+Use [**Dynamic files**](#nginx-equivalent) if it's only one or two unchanging services.
 Using this approach as well as the [docker provider](#docker-discovery) for services on the same machine is *doable* if the "other host" services are exceptions/unchanging and can be reached over the bridge network (host IP:PORT).

 ##### Docker Swarm